 P.1a(5).
-In the Criteria, the education sector will include the education codes of conduct and policy guidance.
+In the Criteria, industry refers to the sector in which you operate.
+Industry standards might include industrywide codes of conduct and policy guidance.
 For nonprofit (including government) organizations, this sector might be charitable organizations, professional associations and societies, religious organizations, or government entities-or a subsector of one of these.
 Depending on the regions in which you operate, environmental regulations might cover greenhouse gas emissions, carbon regulations and trading, and energy efficiency.

 P.1b(1).
-The governance or oversight structure for privately held institutions, nonprofit organizations, and government agencies may comprise an advisory board, a family council, or local/regional leaders who are assembled to provide guidance.
+The governance or oversight structure for privately held businesses, nonprofit organizations, and government agencies may comprise an advisory board, a family council, or local/regional leaders who are assembled to provide guidance.
 For some nonprofit (including government) organizations, governance and reporting relationships might include relationships with major funding sources, such as granting agencies, legislatures, or foundations.